 The music and food are big draws, but you’ll also almost definitely learn something new.
 The festival organisers bill it as a voyage of discovery, which gives it broad family appeal.
-Bored kids do not make for good festival companions and this festival positively embraces a child like wonder and sense of being unafraid to jump in and try something completely out of the ordinary.
-So even if you’ve never learned how to tie a rope, make a S’more or how to chop properly so far in life, now is the time to grab the bull by the horns!
+Good news.
+Bored kids do not make for good festival companions.
+This festival positively embraces childlike wonder and sense of being unafraid to jump in and try something completely out of the ordinary.
+So if you’ve never learned how to tie a rope, make a S’more or chop wood properly so far in your life, now’s the time to get involved.

 If fine foods and artisan producers are your forte, you’ll love what’s on offer.
-In the food tent, you’ll find master classes galore with butchery, sausage and coffee making, and visits by special guests Bill Granger, Tom Herbert and Thomasina Miers, founder of the Mexican street food restaurant chain Wahaca.
-The Great Outdoors Tent will feature traditionally ‘countryside’ pursuits such as skinning and plucking along with older traditions and crafts and the site’s yoga retreat serves up activities to feed and nurture the soul, with a range of yoga, hypnotherapy and relaxation sessions.
+In the food tent, you’ll find master classes galore with butchery, sausage and coffee making, and visits by special guests like Sandor Katz, Valentine Warner and Olia Hercules.
+You’ll be able to try your hand at classic countryside pursuits such as skinning and plucking along with older traditions and crafts, while the site’s yoga retreat serves up activities to feed and nurture the soul, with a range of yoga, hypnotherapy and relaxation sessions.

 On offer all day are a range of bush craft activities, abseiling, Tai Chi, theatre and vintage funfair pursuits to keep family members of all ages suitably entertained.
-A perfect treat for those after a stylish, whimsical and avant-garde event that stands out from the crowd, this one-day event will see the season off to a good start.
+A perfect treat for those after a stylish, whimsical and avant-garde event that stands out from the crowd, this is a festival that definitely lives up to its name.